ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Overnight</h3>A chance of showers and thunderstorms after 1am.
+         <h3>Overnight</h3>A chance of showers and thunderstorms.
 Mostly cloudy.
 Low around 57, with temperatures rising to around 65 overnight.
+South
-         South southeast wind 13 to 21 mph, with gusts as high as 35 mph.
+         wind 17 to 21 mph, with gusts as high as 35 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">